kdaic/xp-pen_driver/README.md

 xp-pen_driver
 ===

-This is XP-PEN Pentablet driver on Ubuntu.
+This is XP-PEN Pentablet driver for Ubuntu Linux.

 # 1. Environment